jakeloggins/Clod/disk-image-install.md

 ### Defaults

-Should you desire to do some advanced configuration, here are some default settings:
+Should you desire to do advanced configuration, here are some default settings:

 * User: clod
 * Pass: !ClodMQTT!